Founder & CEO, Dynamic Administrators

 Oral care 2018 Conference is a multidisciplinary program with broad participation with members from around the globe focused on learning about dentistry and its advances.
-This is your best opportunity to reach the largest assemblage of participants from Dental community that is from academia, clinical research entities, medical groups, related associations, societies and also from government agencies, pharmaceutical, biomedical and medical device industries.
+This is your best opportunity to reach the largest assemblage of participants from Dental community that is from academia, clinical research entities, medical groups, related associations, societies and also from government agencies, biomedical and medical device industries.

 Oral Care 2018 will discuss various disciplines involved in the oral care and oral cancer; it will educate health care researchers about design, operation, organizing, research computing, regulatory aspects and reporting of dentistry.
 It promotes better understanding by the general public about the importance of oral health in prevention, diagnosis and treatment of diseases.
 This conference conduct presentations, distribute information, meet with current and potential scientists, make a splash with new clinical research developments, and receive name recognition at this 2-days event.
 World renowned speakers and the most recent techniques, developments, the newest updates in Dentistry are hallmarks of this conference.

-Track 1: Oral Care and Dental Health
+Track 1: Oral Care

 Oral Care is a branch of medicine that consists of the study, diagnosis, prevention, and treatment of diseases, disorders and conditions of the oral cavity, commonly in the dentition but also the oral mucosa, and of adjacent and related structures and tissues, particularly in the maxillofacial area.
 Although primarily associated with teeth among the general public, the field of dentistry or dental medicine is not limited to teeth but includes other aspects of the craniofacial complex including the temperomandibular and other supporting structures.

-Track 2: Pediatric Dentistry
+Track 3: Pediatric Dentistry

 Pediatric Dentistry is the branch of dentistry dealing with children from birth through adolescence and it promote the dental health of children and dental visit should occur within six months after the presence of the first tooth or by a child's first birthday because early oral examination aids in the detection of the early stages of tooth decay and it is essential to maintain oral health, modify aberrant habits, and treat as needed and as simply as possible.

-Track 3: Prosthodontics & Endodontics
+Track 4: Prosthodontics